Jarhawk/PROJET-GPT/README.md

 `npm install` again.
 This ensures `vitest`, `@eslint/js` and `playwright` are available before running the commands above.

+### Branding & PWA

+The interface uses a reusable `MamaLogo` component for consistent branding.
+The default router redirects unauthenticated visitors from `/` to `/login` and shows the dashboard when logged in. `index.html` contains PWA metadata with the favicon, manifest and splash screen so you can install the app on mobile.

 ### Database

 SQL scripts are stored in [`sql/`](./sql).
 To initialise a local Supabase instance: